enkomio/Sojobo/README.md

 _Sojobo_ is intended to be used as a framework to create program analysis utilities.
 However, various <a href="https://github.com/enkomio/Sojobo/tree/master/Src/Examples"><strong>sample utilities</strong></a> were created in order to show how to use the framework in a profitable way.

+## Documentation
+The project is fully documented in F# (cit.) :) Joking apart, I plan to write some blog posts related to how to use Sojobo.
+Below a list of the current posts:

+ - <a href="https://antonioparata.blogspot.com/2019/05/sojobo-yet-another-binary-analysis.html">Sojobo - Yet another binary analysis framework</a>

 ## Compile

 In order to compile Sojobo you need .NET Core to be installed and Visual Studio.
 To compile just run **build.bat**.